The Sin (1965 film): Plot

 Azizah, a poor peasant, portrays the oppression of workers in this somber social drama.
 She is brutally assaulted by a guard while gathering potatoes in the fields.
 She does not disclose the incident to her husband, who is ill.
-She keeps her pregnancy a secret and, after giving birth, tragically ends the baby's life.
-She subsequently passes away.
+She keeps her pregnancy a secret and, after giving birth, ends the baby's life.
+She then dies.
 Migrant workers rally in her memory, as she becomes a symbol of the struggle for the rights of peasants.

+Reception

+The film has been included in the 2006 Bibliotheca Alexandrina's 100 Greatest Egyptian Films.

 The newspaper Le Monde wrote: "we have been attracted to this film due to the true picture that reflects the suffering of this village, the picture is not about a problem for one individual, it’s about the reflection of everything surrounding her, from people to culture."